natcap/invest.users-guide/source/sdr.rst

 where :math:`TR_i` is the total sediment retention provided by that pixel, from both on-pixel and upslope erosion sources.
 As with *avoided erosion*, the difference between :math:`RKLS_i` and :math:`USLE_i` represents the benefit of vegetation and good management practices, and multiplying this by the sediment delivery ratio :math:`SDR_i` quantifies the amount of erosion originating on that pixel which does not enter a stream.
 Finally, :math:`T_i` is the amount of upslope sediment that is trapped on that pixel, also keeping it from entering a stream.

-For more information about using these indicators, see the following section *Evaluating Sediment Retention Services*.
+For more information about using these indicators, see the following section :ref:`evaluating_sed_ret_services`.

 Streams and Optional Drainage Layer